DACS-BAKKER/assignment-3-percolation-echen20/readMe.txt

     PercolationGraphics: Creates a graphical representation of the percolation problem using java swing.
 Because there is no rectangle object in swing, I used JButtons and changed the background color to the appropriate color.
             This worked but was not ideal.
 As well, it prints out the percolation threshold in the console for that single Monte Carlo Simulation at the end.
+This is a java swing file, so like the fraction graphics project, you need to pull the corner out in order to get the graphics to show up.
+For larger numbers of the squares (more than 10), the corner needs to be pulled out to the majority or the whole screen in order to see the actual colors behind the JButtons.

     PercolationGraphics2: Graphical representation using stdDraw instead of java swing.
 Slightly easier to see the exact path the percolation occurs.
 As well, I slowed it down so that you can watch as each site is opened